 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
-The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
-The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed V2-acre.
+The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear Unless for intermittent and epnemeral stream peds the district engineer walves the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
+The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.
 This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
 (See general condition 32.)
 (Authority: Section 404)

 NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 42.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
-1344) UNDER NATIONWIDE PERMIT 42 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.
+1344) UNDER NATIONWIDE PERMIT 42 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.